reapersy/XRP-Ledger-Chatbot/ingest/markdown/clockwork/app/src/pages/new_secret.md

    Answer: The `dotenv!("RELAYER_URL")` macro is used to read the value of the `RELAYER_URL` environment variable, which is the URL of the relayer API that the `create_secret` function sends requests to.

 5. Question: How are the input fields for the secret's name and value handled in the `NewSecretPage` function?
-   Answer: The input fields for the secret's name and value are managed usi
+   Answer: The input fields for the secret's name and value are managed using the `use_state` hook, which creates a stateful value and a function to update it.
+The `oninput` event handler is used to update the state when the user types in the input fields.